-Laser hair removal has a slightly different effect on everyone.
+According to a laser hair removal London clinic named Medspa, laser hair removal has a slightly different effect on everyone.
 Usually, it is most effective on people with light skin and dark hair, however, it can be successful on all skin types and hair colours.

 The basic principle is that the pigment of the hair and not the pigment of the skin should absorb the light.
 The light from the laser will damage only the hair follicle while avoiding damage to the skin.
 This is why a big contrast between hair and skin colour (i.e., dark hair and light skin) tends to give the best results.

 10 years ago, the answer would have certainly been yes.
 The burning sensation followed by the sensitivity was far from ideal.
 However, with newer technology and better-trained technicians today things are quite different.
 Honestly, if you go for an appointment now you may not feel much at all.
 You may feel a small ’ping’ like an elastic band hitting you, but there shouldn’t be any burning or bruising, even in the most sensitive areas.

 Risks of side effects will vary based on your skin type, hair colour, treatment plan and how closely you follow your pre-treatment and post-treatment care plan.
 There is more risk of damage to the skin with hair colours that do not absorb the laser well, i.e., red, blonde, grey or white.

 The most common side effects include skin irritation which may include temporary discomfort, redness and swelling.
 These symptoms only tend to last for a few hours and should then disappear.